flexera-public/policy_templates/security/security_groups/high_open_ports/README.md

-## Security Group with High Open Ports
+## Security Group with High Open Ports Policy Template

 ### What it does